 - We Hardly Knew Ye: Not much information is known about him even after he's assassinated by Keener.

 An agent of the Division who was part of the First Wave that was sent into Manhattan ahead of the player.
 He later goes rogue.
 In The Division 2, the player can find voice recordings he has left behind in the the city.
 By the time of the sequel's Warlords of New York expansion, he has gained a sizable foothold in lower Manhattan, with him and his crew of four elite rogue Agents manipulating the local Cleaners and Rikers for their ends.

 - A Million Is a Statistic: Keener explains in a recording that this is how he copes with killing others.
 He doesn't think of his victims as actual people, but as simple numbers in a equation that must be solved.

 - Amicable Exes: According to his file, Aaron was married twice, divorced twice and is still good friends with both women.

-- Big Bad: The closest thing the game has to one anyway.
+- Big Bad: The closest thing 1 has to one anyway.
 He fully takes the mantle in 2's Warlords expansion.